equallyheidi/unity-bunnys-adventure-3d/README.md

 # Bunny's Adventure

-Simple game about a bunny that needs to find all the salad leafs and avoid getting hit by a car :rabbit:
+Simple game about a bunny that needs to find all the lettuce leaves and avoid getting hit by a car :rabbit:

 Game Engine: Unity